Summeli/summeli.com/_drafts/running-lancache-with-pfsense.md

 ---
 layout: post
-title: "Running Lancache with pfSense"
+title: "Running Lancache with pfSense in 2022"
 author: Summeli
-description: Running Lancache with pfSense"
+description: Running Lancache with pfSense in 2022"
 categories:
     - pfsense
 tags: